All increases in population correlate to increased rain and snow two years prior when the salmon were babies trying to survive.

 Two years after a wet winter we have a lot more ocean salmon than two years after a dry year.
 That’s because plentiful rain and snow runoff boost survival of baby salmon as they struggle to migrate to sea.
 When dams were built, Central Valley salmon lost about 80 to 90 percent of their historic spawning habitat.
 They also lost very valuable rearing habitat in side channels and former floodplains.

-At the same time Central Valley salmon rivers were largely straightening and river banks were armored with heavy rock, or diked and leveed, mostly to create more farmland.
+At the same time, Central Valley salmon rivers were largely straightening and river banks were armored with heavy rock, or diked and leveed, mostly to create more farmland.
 This denied baby salmon access to the banks, edges, side channels, and floodplains where they’d historically found rich feeding grounds and safe refuge to hide from predators.

 Today, dams capture and stop much of the spring rain and snow runoff needed to carry baby salmon from the Central Valley to the ocean.
-Only in the wettest years, when reservoir operators are forced to release water to prevent over topping of dams, is there the type of spring runoff baby salmon evolved to take advantage of.
+Only in the wettest years, when reservoir operators are forced to release water to prevent over-topping of dams, is there the type of spring runoff baby salmon evolved to take advantage of.
 (It’s interesting to note that after years of litigation to bring salmon back to the Columbia and Snake Rivers in WA, OR and Idaho, a federal judge finally granted salmon advocates one wish.
-What they chose was to release water from upstream reservoirs in the spring to aid the downriver out migration of the baby salmon every year and runs there have rebounded as a result.)
+What they chose was to release water from upstream reservoirs in the spring to aid the downriver out migration of the baby salmon every year and runs there have rebounded as a result).

+Dams and water diversions in our rivers give a heavy advantage to predators that eat baby salmon.
 Gone too is the natural turbidity created by sediment suspended in runoff that provides natural camouflage that baby salmon need to hide from roving predator fish and birds.

 Instead, all too often during spring, rivers run slow and clear and baby salmon become easy prey for predators.

 Another big problem for today’s Central Valley salmon is the mammoth water diversions in the Delta.
 Both of California’s Central Valley major rivers, the Sacramento and San Joaquin, meet in one large Delta some 60 miles east of the Golden Gate Bridge.
 Decades ago the state made a decision to tap the Delta waters and export them to southern California cities and to dry lands in the San Joaquin Valley for agricultural use.
 This decision was made with no thought about the harm this would do to salmon.
+A series of massive pumps are strong enough to make the San Joaquin River run backwards which pulls out-migrating salmon off their route.

 The National Marine Fisheries Service (NMFS) recognizes the pumps as salmon killers and until 2019 required restrictions on pumping to minimize damage to winter and spring run salmon, both protected under the federal Endangered Species Act.
 NMFS estimates that as much of 90 percent of baby salmon pulled off their natural migratory route to the bay and ocean are lost to predators in the interior Delta or when pulled into the pumps.
 Put differently, for every baby salmon captured at the pumps, up to nine other likely died from the effects of the pumps.